Eileenzyf/ISO-App-Prediction/README.md

 │   ├── flask_config.py               <- Configurations that link the flask app to local database or RDS │   ├── model_config.yml              <- YAML file that contains the pipline of the entire model │
-├── data                              <- Folder that contains data used or generated.
-Only the external/ and sample/ subdirectories are tracked by git.
+├── data                              <- Folder that contains data used or generated │

-│
 ├── docs                              <- A default Sphinx project; see sphinx-doc.org for details.
 │
 ├── figures                           <- Generated graphics and figures to be used in reporting.
 │
-├── models                            <- Trained model objects (TMOs), model predictions, and/or model summaries │   ├── archive                       <- No longer current models.
-This directory is included in the .gitignore and is not tracked by git
+├── models                            <- Trained model objects (TMOs), model predictions, and/or model summaries │
-│
 ├── notebooks
 │   ├── develop                       <- Current notebooks being used in development.